 Summer Sports Program at Macquarie University in Australia.
 Michigan State University, in partnership with Macquarie University, offers a unique educational opportunity for college student athletes.
 This program is arranged through the Office of Study Abroad (OSA).

 Rugby Study Abroad - This program provides opportunities for American students to spend one or two semesters studying in Wellington, New Zealand and playing with a local club.

 University of Illinois at Chicago - The University of Illinois at Chicago offers a full credit course in Rugby union football.

 Lindenwood University - Lindenwood University in St. Charles, Missouri offers fully-funded rugby programs for both men and women.
+Both men and women's programs operate under the Division 1 status.
 Full university support includes generous scholarship assistance, all travel, equipment, uniforms, strength and conditioning coaches, weight room, video room, athletic trainers at all practices and matches, access to the HIT (high intensity training) center and new turf rugby pitch for daily training and matches.
 The high performance rugby academy environment enables student athletes to flourish.
 The Lindenwood men’s team made USA Rugby history in 2012 by winning a National Championship in its inaugural season.

 Interested students may explore this opportunity by submitting their recruit information online to Lindenwood’s Recruiting Questionnaire.